Groups and rings definable in d-minimal structures: Definable groups

 \begin{remark} If $\K$ is locally o-minimal, then every definable set is $k$-tame for every~$k$ (see~\cite{fornasiero-lomin}).
 If $\K$ is not locally o-minimal, then there exists a definable subset of $\K$ that is not $0$-tame. \end{remark}

 \begin{remark} A finitary $\Ck$-manifold is tame.
 The disjoint union of finitely many tame sets (with the differential structure of the disjoint union) is tame. \end{remark}

 \begin{proposition} Fix $k \geq 0$.
 Let $\G$ be a group definable with parameters~$A$.
 Assume that $G \subseteq \K^n$ is tame and of dimension~$d$.
 Let $\sigma$ be the induce topology on $G$ from~$\K^n$.
-Then, there exists an $A$-definable set $V \subseteq G$ and a topology $\tau$ on~$G$, such that: \begin{enumerate} \item $V$ is a $\Ck$ embedded manifold; \item $\G$ with the topology $\tau$ is a topological group; \item $V$ is large and open in $G$ with respect both the topologies $\tau$ and $\sigma$; \item the topologies $\tau$ and $\sigma$ restricted to $V$ coincide; \item $V$ is a $d$-dimensional $\Ck$ embedded manifold; \item some $d + 1$ left (right) translates of $V$ cover~$G$: $G = g_1 \cup \dots \cup g_{d+1} V$; \item $g_1 V, \dotsc, g_{d+1} V$ (with the obvious maps) form an atlas that makes $G$ a finitary $\Ck$-manifold, and in this atlas multiplication and inversion are $\Ck$-functions. \end{enumerate} \end{proposition} \begin{proof} The proposition for $k = 0$ is proved in \cite{wencel}*{Theorem~3.5}.
+Then, there exists an $A$-definable set $V \subseteq G$ and a topology $\tau$ on~$G$, such that: \begin{enumerate} \item $V$ is a $\Ck$ embedded manifold; \item $\G$ with the topology $\tau$ is a topological group; \item $V$ is large and open in $G$ with respect both the topologies $\tau$ and $\sigma$; \item the topologies $\tau$ and $\sigma$ restricted to $V$ coincide; \item $V$ is a $d$-dimensional $\Ck$ embedded manifold; \item some $d + 1$ left (right) translates of $V$ cover~$G$: $G = g_1 \cdot V \cup \dots \cup g_{d+1} \cdot V$; \item $g_1 \cdot V, \dotsc, g_{d+1} \cdot V$ \rom(with the obvious maps into $V$\rom) form an atlas inducing the topology $\tau$, and making $G$ a finitary $\Ck$-manifold and a $\Ck$ group \rom(\ie, this atlas multiplication and inversion are $\Ck$-functions\rom). \end{enumerate} \end{proposition} \begin{proof} The proposition for $k = 0$ is proved in \cite{wencel}*{Theorem~3.5}.
 He states the theorem under the assumption that all definable sets are tame, but by inspecting the proof, one easily sees that it suffices that $G$ is tame.
 The general proposition can be proved in the same way. \end{proof}